-- If no MCPs are exiting a county and a MCP is entering the county, there will be no funding available for the entering MCP to earn, and DHCS will not reallocate money from remaining plans to the entering plan. - If exiting plans have unused funds after they leave SBHIP, DHCS cannot direct MCPs on how to distribute or spend their earned funds.
+- " If no MCPs are exiting a county and an MCP is entering the county, there will be no funding available for the entering MCP to earn, and DHCS will not reallocate money from remaining plans to the entering plan. - " If exiting plans have unused funds after they leave SBHIP, DHCS cannot direct MCPs on how to distribute or spend their earned funds.

 5. Is funding attached to the Project Outcome Report that exiting MCPs are required to submit in December 2023?
-(New Item - 6/2023)